The dual Lagrangian fibration of known hyper-K\"ahler manifolds: Introduction

 \subsection{Structure of the paper}

 In \Cref{sec:aut0 is deformation invariant}, we prove the group $\Aut^{\circ} (X/B)$ is deformation invariant on the Lagrangian fibration $\pi$.
 This is inspired by Hassett--Tschinkel's proof of deformation invariance of $\Aut^{\circ}(X)$ in \cite[Thm 2.1]{has-tsc13}.
 In \Cref{sec:abelian scheme}, we start by attaching an abelian scheme $P_0$ to any Lagrangian fibration of a hyper-K\"ahler manifold: $P_0$ is the identity component of the relative automorphism scheme of $\pi$.
-There exists a unique primitive polarization $\lambda$ on $P_0$ so that we can define its kernel group scheme $K$.
-We then reinterpret the automorphisms in $\Aut^{\circ}(X/B)$ as certain global sections of $K$.
-This section also discusses the notion of a polarization type.
-In essence, the polarization type is the study of a single fiber of the group scheme $K$.
+There exists a unique primitive polarization $\lambda$ on $P_0$ so that we can define its kernel group scheme $K_0$.
+We then try to relate $K_0$ and $\Aut^{\circ}(X/B)$ in general.
+This section also discusses the notion of the polarization type of a Lagrangian fibration.
+In essence, the polarization type is the study of a single fiber of the group scheme $K_0$.

 The goal of \Cref{sec:aut0 computation} is twofold.
 First, we compute the group $\Aut^{\circ} (X/B)$ for all currently known deformation types of hyper-K\"ahler manifolds.
-Second, we prove the equality $K = \Aut^{\circ}(X/B)$ in the special case of a certain construction of $\Kum_n$-type hyper-K\"ahler manifolds.
-The material here will be mostly concrete computations.
-Still, a systematic approach would be beneficial and reduce the amount of computation.
-We briefly discuss this approach in \Cref{sec:minimal split covering}.
+Second, we prove an inclusion $K_0 \subset \Aut^{\circ}(X/B)$ for special constructions of $\Kum_n$-type hyper-K\"ahler manifolds.
+The material here will be mostly concrete computations. \Cref{sec:minimal split covering} introduces a slightly more systematic method to assist this computations.
 In \Cref{sec:dual Lagrangian fibration}, we prove the main result of this article: there exists a natural compactification of the dual torus fibration for all currently known deformation types of hyper-K\"ahler manifolds.
 In \Cref{sec:example dual Kum2}, we give an illustration of the geometry and cohomology of $\check X$ when $X$ is of $\Kum_2$-type.

 We provide two appendices. \Cref{sec:singular HK} contains various definitions of singular hyper-K\"ahler varieties appearing in the literature.
 In \Cref{sec:quotient}, we discuss certain special quotients of compact hyper-K\"ahler manifolds.
-The quotient $\check X = X / \Aut^{\circ}(X/B)$ is a special instance of this more general set-up.
+The quotient $\check X = X / K$ will be a special instance of this more general set-up.